stripe/stripe-terminal-android/README.md

 This function is called whenever the SDK is initialized.
 It's also called when a new token is needed to connect to a reader (for example, when your app disconnects from a reader).
 If the SDK is unable to retrieve a new token from your backend, connecting to a reader fails with the error from your server.

 > Do not cache or hardcode the connection token.
-The iOS SDK manages the token's lifecycle.
+The SDK manages the token's lifecycle.
 ## Step 3: Create your Terminal instance

 The `Terminal` object made available by the Stripe Terminal SDK exposes a generic interface for discovering readers, connecting to a reader, and creating payments.
 To initialize a `Terminal` instance, you’ll need to provide your ConnectionTokenProvider implemented in Step 2.
 The listener you provide can be used to handle events from the SDK, such as disconnects.